momopaper/ideagen_test/README.md

 ![Login](docs/images/login.png)
 ![Registration](docs/images/registration.png)

-You will be redirected to login screen if you are unauthenticated.
-You may sign-up from the button to register as new user, the registration here will create **normal user account**.
+You will be redirected to the login screen if you are unauthenticated.
+You can sign up to register as a new user, creating a **normal user account**.

 ### Timesheet Submission

 ![Timesheet view](docs/images/add_timesheet.png)

-After logged in, you will come to Timesheet screen, user can submit their timesheet by clicking the Add Timesheet button.
-Newly submitted timesheet will be in **Pending** status until admin approved the submission.
+After logging in, you will see the Timesheet screen.
+Users can submit their timesheets by clicking the Add Timesheet button.
+Newly submitted timesheets will be in **Pending** status until approved by an admin.

 ![Update Timesheet view](docs/images/update_timesheet.png)

-User can update their submitted timesheet in case they submit wrong details by clicking **view** button.
-Updated timesheet will changed status back to **Pending** for admin to review and approve again.
+Users can update their submitted timesheets if they made a mistake by clicking the **view** button.
+Updated timesheets will revert to **Pending** status for admin review and approval.

 ### Profile Update

 ![Update Profile view](docs/images/update_profile.png)
 ![Update Profile view](docs/images/update_profile_2.png)

-User can update their profile information by clicking the option from the dropdown as well as change password and logged out from other browser.
+Users can update their profile information, change their password, and log out from other browsers using the dropdown options.

 ### Admin Timesheet

 ![Update Profile view](docs/images/admin_timesheet_view.png)

-Admin user can _filter timesheet record by user_ as well as submit their own timesheet like normal user do.
+Admin users can _filter timesheet records by user_ and submit their own timesheets like normal users.

 ### Timesheet Approval

 ![Update Profile view](docs/images/admin_timesheet_view_2.png)
 ![Update Profile view](docs/images/after_approved.png)

-Admin can update and delete any timesheet as well as approve the submission by clicking the **view** button.
-After approved, the status will display as **Approved** together with checkmark icon.
+Admins can update, delete, and approve any timesheet by clicking the **view** button.
+Approved timesheets will display as **Approved** with a checkmark icon.

 ### User Management

 ![Update Profile view](docs/images/admin_add_user.png)

-Admin user can view User list from navigation menu above and create new user or admin account by clicking **Add User** button.
+Admin users can view the User list from the navigation menu and create new user or admin accounts by clicking the **Add User** button.

 ![Update Profile view](docs/images/admin_update_user_profile.png)

-Admin also can update and delete any user accounts.
+Admins can also update and delete user accounts.

 # Codebase Structure